Our Team

 Board Chairperson

-He earned a BSc in Wildlife Management from Sokoine University of Agriculture (SUA) in 2010, MSc and PhD in Life Sciences and Bioengineering from NM-AIST in 2013 and 2021 respectively.
-His research interests include sustainable and smart agriculture, agroecology, conservation biology, wildlife ecology, restoration ecology, community-based conservation and plant-insect interactions.
-He has published over 15 peer-reviewed papers, secured more than 11 research grants, and presented at numerous international conferences, including InterSol, NeurIPS, and AfricAI.
+He earned a BSc in Wildlife Management from Sokoine University of Agriculture in 2010, an MSc in Life Sciences and Bioengineering from NM-AIST in 2013 and a PhD in Life Sciences and Bioengineering from NM-AIST in 2021.
+His research interests include sustainable and smart agriculture, agroecology, conservation biology, wildlife ecology, restoration ecology, community-based conservation and plant–insect interactions.
+He has published more than 20 peer-reviewed papers, secured over 12 research grants and presented his work at several international conferences, including InterSol, NeurIPS and AfricAI.

-As a consultant for the African Wildlife Foundation, he contributed to drafting business plans for the ILUMA Wildlife Management Area and developing a Payment for Ecosystem Services (PES) model for Vidunda sub-catchment in 2024.
-Passionate about emerging technologies, Dr. Laizer leads projects in partnership with TARI, DevData Analytics, and Makerere University AI Lab, focusing on AI and machine learning tools for early pest and disease detection in smallholder farming systems.
+As a consultant for the African Wildlife Foundation, Dr. Laizer contributed to preparing business plans for the ILUMA Wildlife Management Area, developing a Payment for Ecosystem Services model for the Vidunda sub-catchment and facilitating the multi-stakeholder platform for the Kilombero Landscape.
+Alongside his conservation work, he is passionate about applying emerging technologies to agricultural challenges.
+He has led several projects in partnership with the Tanzania Agricultural Research Institute, DevData Analytics and Makerere University AI Lab to develop tools based on artificial intelligence and machine learning for the early detection of crop pests and diseases in smallholder farming systems.

 Mr. Maximilian Tarimo